 How long is the Trek?

-Triund is around 9 kms form McLeod Ganj.
+Triund is around 9 kms from McLeod Ganj.
 You can save time by hiring an auto rickshaw to Dharamkot and then trekking the final 7 kms.

 How much time does it take?

-Ascent should take 4-5 hours depending on your physical ability.
-Descent will be faster.
-In any case you will have to spend one whole day.
-Start early in the morning and try to come back before it’s too dark to be in the safer side.
+The ascent should take 4-5 hours depending on your physical ability.
+The descent will be faster.
+In any case, you will have to spend one whole day.
+Start early in the morning and try to come back before it’s too dark to be on the safer side.

 What are the prerequisites for the trek?

-It is one of the moderate treks you will find in the Himalayas.
+It is one of the easy to moderate treks you will find in the Himalayas.
 But if you are not a regular trekker, make sure that you’re physically fit enough.
-Also carry warm cloths and water with you.
-You will also find food and woollens in the shacks at the top.
+Also, carry warm cloths and water with you.
+Earlier, there used to be shacks offering food along the route and at the top too.
+After the camping ban, I am not fully sure about that.

 Guides for Triund Trek

-We did not recruit any guides and in general you can do without one.
+You generally can do it yourself as the trail is well-marked.
 But if you must take one just inquire the travel agents in McLeod Ganj.